Persistent memory for AI coding tools

 Loading…

 Claude Desktop and Cursor are set up above.
-Click any tool below for its exact setup steps.
+Click any tool below to expand its exact setup steps.

 VS Code uses a different config key (servers, not mcpServers) and requires Agent mode.